iturdikulov/notes/neovim (text editor).md

 ?
 external filter, used in command mode to execute something (`r!` redirect output)

+You could also use ==`w !python`== to run your python program (no need to save, it will pass the content as stdin, that's what w ! is for).
+That way you don't to support multiple languages in your plugin.
+Just instruct the users to use this Vim feature.

 `C-t` in insert mode::indent
 `C-d` in insert mode::unindent